MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-standards/code-readability.md

 - **Scope variable:** `scpRadius`

-These examples do not follow the standards and are harder to understand:
+These examples don't follow the standards and are harder to understand:

 - `dSub`
 - `rstFlds`